Herman Nickerson Jr.: Second tour

 Nickerson returned to Vietnam and assumed command of III MAF in Da Nang succeeding his former superior, general Cushman.
 In this capacity, he was responsible for the 172,000 marine, navy, and army personnel within the defense of 10,000 square miles of I Corps Tactical Zone.
 His command consisted of 1st, 3rd Marine Divisions and 1st Marine Aircraft Wing.

 However the new policy of Vietnamization led to the reduction of US forces in South Vietnam.
 In mid-1969, Nickerson oversaw the redeployment of 3rd Marine Division, which was detached from his command and transferred to Okinawa within Operations Keystone Eagle and Keystone Cardinal.
 Throughout the rest of 1969, he oversaw the planning and execution of several search and destroy operations (including Oklahoma Hills, Pipestone Canyon) and his units inflicted severe losses on the enemy and capturing over 17,000 weapons and tons of enemy munitions, supplies, and foodstuffs.

 In early 1970, XXIV Corps consisting of 23rd Infantry Division (Americal), 101st Airborne Division (Airmobile) and 1st Brigade, 5th Infantry Division (Mechanized), was placed under operational control of III MAF and Nickerson was also responsible for about 50,000 United States Army troops.

 Nickerson completed his second tour in Vietnam on 9 March 1970 when formally handed over control of I Corps to MG Melvin Zais, commander of XXIV Corps and command of III MAF to Lieutenant General Keith B. McCutcheon.
 For his service as commanding general, III MAF, Nickerson was decorated with his second Navy Distinguished Service Medal and also received Korean Order of Military Merit, 5th Class and National Order of Vietnam, Officer.

 Later life

 He was subsequently ordered back to the United States and retired after 35 years of active service on 31 March 1970.
 Following his retirement, Nickerson worked as chairman, National Credit Union Administration and the newly created National Credit Union Share Insurance Fund until 1976.
 He then settled with his wife Phyllis in Jacksonville, North Carolina, and wrote the book Leadership Lessons and Remembrances from Vietnam in 1988 about his experiences from Vietnam War.
+He served as the forty-fourth Governor General of the Order of the Founders and Patriots of America from 1986 to 1988.
 They later moved to Belfast, Maine, where Nickerson was active in the Marine Corps History Program.

 Nickerson was awarded a Certificate of Appreciation by then-Commandant of the Marine Corps Robert H. Barrow for his contributions to the Oral History Program.
 Lieutenant General Herman Nickerson Jr. died on 27 December 2000 in Belfast, Maine.